Nijmegen breakage syndrome

 This topic review will discuss Nijmegen breakage syndrome (NBS; MIM #251260), which is a chromosomal breakage syndrome associated with immunodeficiency [2,3].
 Discussions relating to similar disorders are presented separately.
 (See "Ataxia-telangiectasia" and "Bloom syndrome".)

-Nijmegen breakage syndrome (NBS) is a rare disorder.
+NBS is a rare disorder.
 The exact incidence is unknown.
-Most NBS patients have an ethnic origin from Eastern Europe, notably Poland and Czechoslovakia [4,5].
+Most reported NBS patients have an ethnic origin from Eastern Europe, notably Poland, the Czech Republic, and Ukraine [4,5].
 One study analyzed newborn screening cards for the most common NBS mutation (657del5) .
-The prevalence of this mutation ranged from 1 in 154 to 1 in 190 in three Slavic populations, compared with 1 in 866 in a German population reported in a separate study .
+The prevalence of this mutation ranged from 1 in 154 to 1 in 190 in three Slavic populations compared with 1 in 866 in a German population reported in a separate study .
 The incidence of NBS was estimated to be 1 in 95,000 livebirths in Czechoslovakia .

 - Kamenisch Y, Berneburg M. Progeroid syndromes and UV-induced oxidative DNA damage.
 J Investig Dermatol Symp Proc 2009; 14:8.

 - Chrzanowska KH, Gregorek H, Dembowska-Bagińska B, et al. Nijmegen breakage syndrome (NBS).
 Orphanet J Rare Dis 2012; 7:13.

 - Gene Reviews. http://www.ncbi.nlm.nih.gov/books/NBK1176/ (Accessed on March 21, 2012).

 - Weemaes CM, Hustinx TW, Scheres JM, et al. A new chromosomal instability disorder: the Nijmegen breakage syndrome.
 Acta Paediatr Scand 1981; 70:557.